Watch Video Here.

 Guilt, in not believing; in guilt not being the rest of the group.

-Guilt, you know that feeling, not the word but the feeling behind the word?
-That we have done something wrong and we feel guilty about remorse, anxious, therefore frightened, uncertain.
-And this guilt, it is a very distorting factor in our life, this is obvious.
+Guilt, you know the feeling, not the word but the feeling behind that word?
+That we have done something wrong and feel guilty about remorse, anxious, therefore frightened, uncertain.
+And this guilt, it is a very distorting, it is a very distorting factor in our life, this is obvious.

 So why do we have this feeling?
 (Train goes by)

 At Brockword (U.K.), there are no trains, no airplanes, we can talk quietly together.
 But you will miss these mountains.
-Probably that is why you are set. (laughter)
+Probably that is why you are sad. (laughter)